elmattes/project3/README.md

     - LABELS    -> allow recursion? https://stackoverflow.com/questions/7381491/use-of-labels-in-common-lisp
     - LET       -> variables bound all at once
     - LET*      -> variables bound sequentially, used when referencing previous bindings? i'm not sure
-    - FUNCALL   -> applies function to arguments ?
+    - FUNCALL   -> call function with arguments. ex: (funcall #'iff T T))         use in eval maybe?
     - QUOTE     -> pass arguments to function as exact: https://stackoverflow.com/questions/134887/when-to-use-or-quote-in-lisp
     - any arithmetic operator or relation (+, -, *, /, <, <=, >, >=, =)
     - any numerical constant